marilenadaquino/marilenadaquino.github.io/occ_model_ext/scripts/script/ccc/README.md

 ## NOTES

-* URI of the new corpus = https://w3id.org/oc/ccc/
-* prefix of ccc 070
+* disambiguation of be? the case of two be referencing the same paper (13 out of 4018, i.e. 0.3%)

+## NOTE FOR Silvio

-* NOTE FOR Silvio: provided_url to be changed
+ * [DONE] provided_url to be changed
+ * add intrepid to datacite

 ## TODO

  * [FIX] all pl exceptions
- * does not upload the provenance
  * [ADD] control doi2doi self citation

 ### Christmas homework

  * evaluation on lists (compare cites and the presence of rp for that link)
- * check if intrepid works correctly
  * jats2oc.py - BEE: check mistakes in pl_string bee
- * jats2oc.py - BEE: method for running BEE on a directory
- * run BEE on directory and provide folder for deployment and run SPACIN
  * config_spacin and ocdm/config - change folder names for production